Kevin-Kigotho/Kevin-Kigotho/README.md

 - 👋 Hi, I’m @Kevin-Kigotho
 - 👀 I’m interested in Frontend Development.
-- 🌱 I’m currently learning HTML, CSS and JAVASCRIPT.
+- 🌱 I’m currently learning JAVASCRIPT.
 - 💞️ I’m looking to collaborate on any project to sharpen my skills, I'm ready and willing to learn.
 - 📫 How to reach me kigotho.kevin.mwicigi@gmail.com.